bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [confirmations]: /en/developer-guide#term-confirmation "The number of blocks which would need to be modified to remove or modify a transaction"
 [consensus]: /en/developer-guide#term-consensus "When several nodes (usually most nodes on the network) all have the same blocks in their locally-validated block chain."
 [consensus rules]: /en/developer-guide#term-consensus-rules "The block validation rules that full nodes follow to stay in consensus with other nodes."
+[data-pushing op code]: https://en.bitcoin.it/wiki/Script#Constants "Any op code from 0x01 to 0x4e which pushes data on to the script evaluation stack"
 [denomination]: /en/developer-guide#term-denomination "bitcoins (BTC), bitcents (cBTC), millibitcoins (mBTC), bits (uBTC, microbitcoins), or satoshis"
 [difficulty]: /en/developer-guide#term-difficulty "A number corresponding to the target threshold which indicates how difficult it will be to find the next block"
 [dns seed]: /en/developer-guide#term-dns-seed "A DNS server which returns IP addresses of full nodes on the Bitcoin network to assist in peer discovery."